 One day they talked about forming a team to play in a church basketball league.
 I expressed interest, but in the end they did not have enough people interested to put together a league team.
 Then, I happened to overhear one of the staff say that another church was playing in that league.
 When I asked about it, he gave me the other church's phone number.
 I called, paid the fee and played on that church's team for its ten-week season.
 There was great team spirit and camaraderie on the basketball court, but during those ten weeks not one person from that church knew anything about me beyond my name and the phone number I put on the sign-up sheet when I gave them my money.

 I was the only outsider on the team of 10.
 They all knew each other from church.
 While friendly to me, they made no effort to really get to know me.
 I don't think they even knew if I was a Christian.
 After those ten weeks I never heard from any of them again.

-The saddest part about this is that both these churches had a stranger in their midst -- even in close contact with their leadership -- for an extended period of time, and they did nothing about it.
-Several staff members -- who were probably good at their specific ministry jobs -- could not even do outreach when opportunities occurred on their own turf.
+The saddest part about this is that both these churches had a stranger in their midst — even in close contact with their leadership — for an extended period of time, and they did nothing about it.
+Several staff members — who may have been very good in their assigned ministry tasks — could not even do outreach when opportunities occurred on their own turf.
 While they may not have had poor intentions, it did seem that they had no intentions at all.
 They seemed too busy with programs and church activities to build relationships outside of those activities and with people outside of the circle they were used to being with.

 |How do you take conversations to a deeper level?
 How do you get beyond small talk? [ read more ]|